matthieua/WOW/README.md

 - Smaller than javascript parallax plugin, like Scrollorama (they do fantastic things, but can be too much heavier for simple needs)
 - Super simple to install, and works with animate.css, so if you already use it's even faster to setup
 - Fast execution and lightweight code: the browser will like it ;-)
-- You can chnage the settings - See below
+- You can change the settings - See below

 ## Version

 0.0.3

-## Website Url
+## Are you smarter than us?

-coming soon...
+So far we deactivated it by default on mobile devices (see below why...).
+You know a solution to fix this problem? contribute or contact us!

 ## Documentation